58 accredited programs. Compare programs, get details, and request info.

 The Fire/EMS Technology program is designed for students aspiring to become firefighters or EMTs.
 The curriculum includes fire suppression techniques, hazardous materials response, and vehicle extrication procedures.
 Students also gain real-world experience through EMS field exposures, preparing them for emergency medical service roles upon graduation.

-Common questions about EMT training in Ohio
+About EMT training in Ohio.

-The average cost for EMT training in Ohio is approximately $1,624.
-Program tuition ranges from $700 to $2,409 depending on the training organization and program format.
+The average cost for EMT training in Ohio is approximately $1,606.
+Program tuition ranges from $700 to $2,500 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.
+All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.

 EMT training in Ohio combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.